comprecon19/syllabus/README.md

 * [Proximity Sensor Sharp GP2Y0A21YK](https://www.sparkfun.com/products/242)
 * **Assignment**: Mini-project: Make a "mini-installation" with your sensor.
 It doesn’t need to be polished, and it doesn’t even have to work 100%, but I do want you to try using the sensor with some thought behind how you want us to interact with it.
 Working in groups for this assignment is fine.

+### Class 4 (10/1): Arduino Mini-installations
+* Presented assignments.
+* **Assignment**: Please complete the tutorial at https://hello.processing.org/.
+Click on the video to start it.

 ----

 ## Shared Code/Assignments